 Young students can be taught sustainability using simple math, such as sharing.
 Basic mathematics—percents, ratios, graphs and charts, sequences, sampling, averages, growth, calculus, variability and probability—all relate to current, critical issues such as pollution and the sustainable availability of resources.
 Understanding the math of exponential growth and limits to growth is essential for environmental literacy.
 Mathematical modelling is essential in assessing global environmental change.

 Online curricula teach math through current global issues, including population growth, biodiversity, climate change, natural resource use, and ecological footprint.

 Economic thinking ... is peculiarly unable to consider the long term and to appreciate man's dependence on the natural world.

 The absence of Nature in math is extended to the math of economic accounting.
 To most economists, Nature does not count because it is an externality, and GDPs are calculated by counting environmental losses as economic benefits.
 This is despite new environmental accounting methodologies and the application of ethics in modern academic economics (Stern, 2006; Stiglitz, 2002).

 Exponential, limitless economic growth continues, so environmental depletion, degradation, and pollution have now exceeded the planet's carrying capacity (World Wildlife Fund, 2006).
 Global warming is the worst market failure ever (Stern, 2006).
 Conventional economics is terrible math, devastating for Nature, and fatal for the future.

-One solution is to start teaching the mathematics of sustainable development by insisting on integrating social and environmental costs into the teaching of economics.
+One solution is to start teaching the mathematics of sustainable development by insisting on integrating social and environmental costs (and the internalization of such) into the teaching of economics.

 Adam, JA (2003).
 Mathematics in Nature: Modeling Patterns in the Natural World.
 Princeton University Press, Princeton, NJ, 416 pp.